Siyuan-Li201/LibAM/README.md

 (For the purpose of large-scale analysis, the code is set to run with multiple processes by default.
 However, it can be easily modified to run with a single process.
 In fact, for dataset2 and dataset3, running with a single process is already quite fast.)

 # Run
+Without using docker, you can download the code to the local environment and build it yourself.
+It is not recommended to do this as there may be some dependency issues that need to be resolved.
 ## 1. Prepare dataset
 #### Copy `dataset2` or `dataset3` from `dataset/` to `code/libam/data/`.
 (The target binaries in dataset are not striped for manully analyzing the detection results of LibAM, which is same as in previous paper.
 Note that removing the function names in target binaries doesn't affect LibAM detection)
 #### Modify the `DATA_PATH` in `code/libam/settings.py` to select a dataset to run (both the data path and tool path in `settings.py` should be set).